 Ms. Perondi’s public service career began in 1993 with the Nevada Department of Taxation.
 In 1997 she joined the Department of Administration and served in various roles, including Assistant Chief Procurement Officer for the Purchasing Division, where she managed large-dollar contracting activities and statewide procurement practices.
 After 18 years, Ms. Perondi moved to the Governor’s Finance Office and worked as part of the Education and Workforce Team in the oversight of Department of Education and Department of Administration budget development and management.

 Wayne Thorley is the appointed Deputy Secretary of State for Elections and is responsible for administering the State’s election process including enforcing state and federal election laws and procedures and the Help America Vote Act (HAVA).
-Mr. Thorley began his service with the Secretary of State’s office in January 2015 as Deputy Secretary of State for Operations.
+Mr. Thorley has extensive knowledge on a wide range of elections-related topics including campaign finance, military and overseas voting, voter registration, ballot initiates and referenda, and voting systems.
+Mr. Thorley serves on the Executive Board of the National Association for State Election Directors (NASED), and he is also the Treasurer of the Electronic Registration Information Center (ERIC).

 Prior to joining the Secretary of State’s Office, Mr. Thorley worked for the Nevada Legislative Counsel Bureau for six years where he held a variety of jobs from senior research analyst to fiscal program analyst.
 He has served a wide range of policy interests, including the Assembly and Senate Committee on Commerce and Labor; the Senate Committee on Energy, Infrastructure and Transportation; the Legislative Commission’s Subcommittee to Review the U.S. Department of Labor’s Report on the Nevada Occupational Safety and Health Program; the Legislative Committee for the Review and Oversight of the Tahoe Regional Planning Agency and Marlette Lake Water System; and the Task Force on K-12 Public Funding.
 Mr. Thorley received his undergraduate and graduate degrees in Economics from the University of Nevada, Las Vegas.